dustinpfister/phaser_finger_lakes_reuse/drafts/ui/README.md

 # ui draft

 A main draft making use of the UI lib as I was developing it for the first time.
+With that said the first and foremost feature that I would like to make sure is working good would be the Menu Class.

 ## Canvas Textures, The Phaser Texture Manager, and the addSpriteSheet method